Popular Thanksgiving Side Dishes From Around The World

 While Germany doesn’t actually celebrate Thanksgiving, they do have a similar celebration called Erntedank.
 This holiday commemorates the autumn harvest so it’s only fitting that a colorful dish would complement their table.
 This dish contains purple cabbage that is braised with bacon being added to it.
 It does tend to be tangy, but provides a much different flavor than the traditional stuffing or mashed potatoes.

 Those located in Korea put a unique spin on the traditional salad.
 There may be a good chance that you will be having a salad during your Thanksgiving meal, but why not make it less boring my making kimchi.
 To make this dish you will use a whole head of cabbage, maybe more if you will be having a lot of guests.
 Then you will throw in a variety of other vegetables including carrot, radishes, onions and a variety of spices.
-The best part of it though is the porridge that’s mixed into it that contains water, turbinado sugar and sweet flour rice.
+The best part of it though is the porridge that’s mixed into it which contains water, turbinado sugar and sweet flour rice.

 Mehregan is the celebration in Persia that’s most similar to Thanksgiving in the U.S. They have their own take on stuffing that’s rather interesting as well as tasty.
 Instead of using small chunks of bread, basmati rice is the main ingredient in this stuffing.
 Other ingredients include turkey or chicken stock, garlic, celery, goat cheese and pomegranate paste.